faruk/opticfoo/README.md

 positioning and stuff
 (http://www.panda3d.org/manual/index.php/Common_State_Changes).

+To load your material into a visual you need to call the visuals loader object and specify the name of the resource to load.
+Watch out with multiple identical file names across your model paths.

+    class Testvisual(visual): #derive from visual class all needed initialisation def setup(self):
+            self.something1 = self.loader.loadModel("3dmodelname")
+            ...

+        def performToBeat(self):
+            ...

+        def effect1(self): # for effect called by key "1"
+            ...

+        ...

 After you have saved your custom visual class you need to import it in the visual-factory class and initialize it there.
 See already added example visuals in ./visuals/visuals.py .